EarlGlover/Privacy-Virtual-Pet/FINAL_SUBMISSION_CHECKLIST.md

 ## 🔍 Pre-Submission Verification

 ### Code Quality
-- ✅ No prohibited terms (dapp, zamadapp, case, claude)
+- ✅ No prohibited terms (dapp, , case, )
 - ✅ All code is original or properly attributed
 - ✅ No hardcoded addresses or private keys
 - ✅ Proper error handling throughout